veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 It returns an empty 202 response if all policies are correct, and 406 with an error response with the URL to send the user to the correct the policy issue.

 #### StatusService
-To check information about the status of the service, call the following endpoint with a GET method:
+To check information about the status of the service, call the following endpoint using the GET method:
 * `/health`

 You will get: